Skip to main content

 The Parable of the Sower (Matthew 13, Mark 4, Luke 8) uses agricultural imagery to depict responses to God’s word.
 Four types of soil represent four heart conditions:

-- Good soil: hears, understands, and bears fruit abundantly.
+• Good soil: hears, has deep roots, understanding, which bears fruit abundantly.

 The key to maturity is depth—having “root” in oneself (Mark 4:17).
-Shallow-rooted faith cannot endure hardship; only deeply rooted discipleship produces lasting fruit.
+Shallow-rooted faith cannot endure hardship; only deeply rooted discipleship (which goal is understanding and growth in the knowledge of Jesus) produces lasting fruit.

 E. Ephesians 3 and Colossians 2—Rooted in Love and Faith